samanthagunn/boredgamerz/server/README.md

 > requires a game meeting DTO request body, adds a new game meeting to the database.
 >
 > PUT <http://localhost:8080/bored-gamerz/api/game-meeting>,
-> requires a game meeting MODEL request body with a UUID, updates the game meeting with the matching UUID with new assets from the request body
+> requires a game meeting DTO request body with a UUID, updates the game meeting with the matching UUID with new assets from the request body

 > ### User to Game Meeting DTO
 >